About this conference

 4.00 pm: Panel discussion on building resistance and the way forward

 Context for this conference

 The current state of racism in the UK is alarming.
-There is no dominion where racism does not prevail: at the workplace, in schools and universities, on the streets, in the playgrounds and within public and private institutions.
+There is no sphere where racism does not prevail: at the workplace, in schools and universities, on the streets, in the playgrounds and within public & private institutions.

 The government-led strategy of creating a ‘hostile environment’ towards vulnerable new arrivals has also been applied against settled Black communities with devastating dehumanising consequences.